-"But take diligent heed to do the commandment and the law, which Moses the servant of the LORD charged you, to love the LORD your God, and to walk in all his ways, and to keep his commandments, and to cleave unto him, and to serve him with all your heart and with all your soul."
+"But take diligent heed to do the commandment and the law, which Moses the servant of the Lord charged you, to love the Lord your God, and to walk in all his ways, and to keep his commandments, and to cleave unto him, and to serve him with all your heart and with all your soul."
 (Joshua 22:5)

 The fourth verse of the hymn "Praise the Savior, Ye Who Know Him" reminds us of our responsibility to be faithful to our calling.
-At our new birth we were fully granted eternal life, a standing we have now, and eternal life is not temporary.
-Yet we must strive to prove our love by obedience and holiness, and maintain the sweet relationship with God.
+At our new birth we were fully granted eternal life, a standing we have now.
+Yet we must strive to prove our love by obedience and holiness and maintain the sweet relationship with God.